-Aluminum plays a pivotal role in the neuropathology of many neurodegenerative diseases including AD and validate the fact that chronic exposure to aluminum causes oxidative damage to the membranes and neural cells affecting memory loss and other cognitive dysfunction and exhaust the antioxidant system.
-Moreover, it is clearly evident that sage (all forms) has a neuroprotective effect against neuronal structural dysfunction caused by aluminum which may be attributed, mainly, to their high ability to scavenge ROS and augment the repair of the antioxidant system as well as its anti-ChE activity, thus it has been suggested that sage has shown promise in the treatment of many neurodegenerative diseases including Alzheimer's disease.
+From the data presented here, there is ample evidence supports the fact that aluminum plays a pivotal role in the neuropathology of many neurodegenerative diseases including AD and validate the fact that chronic exposure to aluminum causes oxidative damage to the membranes and neural cells leading to memory loss and other cognitive dysfunction and exhaust the antioxidant system.
+Further, it clearly demonstrated that sage (all forms) has a neuroprotective effect against aluminum induced neuronal structural dysfunction.

+The overall beneficial effects of sage different preparations against aluminum disturbances may be attributed, mainly, to their high ability to scavenge ROS and augment the repair of the antioxidant system as well as its anti-ChE activity, thus it has been suggested that sage has shown promise in the treatment of many neurodegenerative diseases including Alzheimer's disease.
 No fixed pattern of protection was seen specific for the different preparations of sage, but, we can arrange them in the following order: sage oil> ethanolic extract> water extract Future study may be designed and further warrants the need for molecular studies to elucidate the mechanisms underlying the protective effects of sage and its active components.